-Service Goal Legal Mandate Report Review and Crime Mapping The goal of the Report Review and Crime Mapping Activity is to review all crime incident reports and other reports of suspected criminal activities in order to provide accurate and timely information to patrol officers and detectives. ✓ Reporting Mandates State and federal reporting mandates including Traffic Stop Data, Uniform Crime Report, and Taser Deployment.
-The Program is working toward National Incident-Based Reporting System (NIBRS) compliance which is federally mandated by October, 2019. ✓
+Service Goal Legal Mandate Report Review and Crime Mapping The goal of the Report Review and Crime Mapping Activity is to review all crime incident reports and other reports of suspected criminal activities in order to provide accurate and timely information to patrol officers and detectives. ✓ Reporting Mandates State and Federal reporting mandates including Traffic Stop Data, Uniform Crime Report, and Taser Deployment.
+Working toward National Incident-Based Reporting System (NIBRS) compliance which is federally mandated by October, 2019. ✓